 Create Post CTA button

-Facebook encourages visitors to this #supportsmallbusiness page to add their own post with a big blue call-to-action button on desktop.
-This is also the only hashtag page on Facebook that has this option, as far as I can tell.
+Facebook encourages visitors to hashtag pages to add their own post with a big blue call-to-action button.

 The same invitation appears on mobile underneath posts that include the hashtag, as you can see from this screenshot shared with me by my friend Michael Stelzner.